2raj2raj/bitcoin-educational-content/courses/btc204/en.md

 Furthermore, depending on your location, transporting and storing large sums of money can be risky, whether it involves bitcoin or cash.

 Exchanging cash can also pose legal risks in the event of police or other checks.
-Although in most countries, there are no restrictions on the amount of cash you can carry, excessive amounts can arouse suspicion.
+Although there are no restrictions on the amount of cash you can carry in most countries, excessive amounts can arouse suspicion.
 Be cautious, especially if you have to travel long distances, and avoid making multiple large transactions at once, so as not to have to justify possession of large sums.

 Finally, another disadvantage of P2P purchases is that the price is often higher than on regulated platforms.
 Sellers often charge a markup ranging from 1% to sometimes more than 10%.
 There are several reasons for this price difference.
 Firstly, this is a common practice among P2P sellers that has become established over time.
 Secondly, sellers have fees associated with the transaction to cover the costs of sending the funds to the buyer.
 There is also an increased risk of theft in P2P sales compared to platform transactions, which justifies compensation for the risk taken.
 Finally, the extra cost may be linked to the demand and quality of the exchange in terms of confidentiality.
 As a buyer, the gain in confidentiality has a price, which is reflected in the markup applied by the seller.
 Some bitcoiners also believe that the markup price of BTC bought on P2P reflects its true price, and argue that the lower prices on regulated platforms are the result of a compromise on the confidentiality of your personal data.